sirikon/sirikon.me/src/website/posts/0009-pid-1-bash-script-docker-container.md

 >  -1: All processes with a PID larger than 1 are signaled. —— [kill(1) man page](https://www.man7.org/linux/man-pages/man1/kill.1.html)

-We're not signaling the process group `1` (which would include the PID `1`, and we don't want the script to signal itself!), we're signaling every process with a PID larger than `1`, which is, every process except the script.
+We're not signaling the process group `1`, we're signaling every process with a PID larger than `1`, which is, every process except the script.
 Exactly what we need.
 Convenient!

-(Note how this script would not work at all if it wasn't PID `1`.
-You would need to juggle with [Job Control](https://www.gnu.org/software/bash/manual/html_node/Job-Control.html) or [`pkill -P`](https://linux.die.net/man/1/pkill)).

 ```bash
 wait